Doctoral Program Guidance

 - Update your CV on erecruiter

-- After successfully passing the pre-candidacy exam, submit Pre-Candidacy Exam Report to OAP
+- After successfully passing the pre-candidacy exam, submit Report on the Pre-Candidacy Exam to OAP

 - Full funded doctoral students should reach candidacy by the end of their second year